anydoby/blockchain/README.md

 Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].

+The version used in the project is 8.11.4

 ### Configuring your project

 - Use NPM to initialize your project and create package.json to store project dependencies.